 Cost Accounting Standards (CAS)

-The Cost Accounting Standards, or CAS, were established to promote consistency and uniformity in cost accounting.
+The Cost Accounting Standards, or CAS, were established to promote consistency and uniformity to help measure costs with government contract accounting services.
 CAS encompasses 19 standards governing how contractors assign, allocate, accumulate, and measure costs.

 CAS aims to level the playing field for government contractors by outlining how different types of costs must be treated.